-In case the Network User would exceed its maximum Capacity rights on the Installation Point “QC” or on the Installation Point “H2-IN” (as from 01/07/2023, subject to a pre notice of 4 weeks), TSO shall:
+In case the Network User would exceed its maximum Capacity rights on the Installation Point “QC” TSO shall:

-Cap the Network User’s hourly Nominated Quantities, if applicable, in order not to exceed the Subscribed Quality Conversion Capacity rights the Network User is entitled to
+Cap the Network User’s hourly Nominated Quantities, if applicable, in order not to exceed the Subscribed Quality Conversion to H Capacity rights the Network User is entitled to

-Send a new TDT to notify the Network User of the revised hourly Confirmed Quantities at the Installation Point “QC” or the Installation Point “H2-IN” (as from 01/07/2023, subject to a pre notice of 4 weeks).
+Send a new TDT to notify the Network User of the revised hourly Confirmed Quantities at the Installation Point “QC”.

 For the Installation Point “QC”, in the exceptional case that the TSO, as a result of irregular aggregated Nominations, is not able to start or stop equipment within the term resulting from the Nominations, or is not able to execute the irregular Re-nominations, the TSO is authorized to modify the Nominations of the causing Network User(s) to an executable profile.

-Quality Conversion Interruption
+Quality Conversion to H Interruption

 If the TSO decides that a partial or total interruption of the Interruptible capacity of the Quality Conversion to H Services is necessary, the TSO shall:

-Use its reasonable endeavours to give timely notice for each hour of the relevant Gas Day about the reduced availability of the Interruptible capacity rights on the Installation Point “QC” and/or the Installation Point “H2-IN” (as from 01/07/2023, subject to a pre notice of 4 weeks) by sending a “TSO’s Interruption Notice” by email to the Network Users specifying the Interruption Start Period, the Interruption End Period, the name of the Installation Point, the direction and the remaining interruptible capacity.
+Use its reasonable endeavours to give timely notice for each hour of the relevant Gas Day about the reduced availability of the Interruptible capacity rights on the Installation Point “QC” by sending a “TSO’s Interruption Notice” by email to the Network Users specifying the Interruption Start Period, the Interruption End Period, the name of the Installation Point, the direction and the remaining interruptible capacity.

-Apply the Interruption by reducing the Network Users interruptible capacity on the Installation Point “QC” and/or the Installation Point “H2-IN” (as from 01/07/2023, subject to a pre notice of 4 weeks) pro rata their Subscribed Capacity for the Quality Conversion to H Services.
+Apply the Interruption by reducing the Network Users interruptible capacity on the Installation Point “QC” pro rata their Subscribed Capacity for the Quality Conversion to H Service.

-Send a new TDT to notify the Network Users of the revised hourly Confirmed Quantities at the Installation Point “QC” and/or the Installation Point “H2-IN” (as from 01/07/2023, subject to a pre notice of 4 weeks) in accordance with the confirmation process as described in this section if necessary.
+Send a new TDT to notify the Network Users of the revised hourly Confirmed Quantities at the Installation Point “QC” in accordance with the confirmation process as described in this section if necessary.

-Before the Interruption End Time, the TSO shall use its reasonable endeavours to issue a revised “TSO’s Interruption Notice” in order to modify the Interruption End Time and/or the interrupted capacity.Quality Conversion Constraint
+Before the Interruption End Time, the TSO shall use its reasonable endeavours to issue a revised “TSO’s Interruption Notice” in order to modify the Interruption End Time and/or the interrupted capacity.

+Interruption to the Quality Conversion to H Service subscribed at a Domestic Point for Injection is obtained by applying an Interruption to the associated Interruptible Entry Service in accordance with the rules set forth in the Access Code for Transmission – Attachment C.1.

+Quality Conversion to H Constraint

-A Quality Conversion Constraint is an (un)planned event for a given limited period during which some contractual obligations cannot be met, that causes the available hourly capacity to be less than the sum of the Network Users’ hourly Confirmed Quantities and shall result in a revision of the hourly Confirmed Quantities on the Installation Point “QC” or on the Installation Point “H2-IN” (as from 01/07/2023, subject to a pre notice of 4 weeks) on which the Quality Conversion Constraint has been put.
+A Quality Conversion to H Constraint is an (un)planned event for a given limited period during which some contractual obligations cannot be met, that causes the available hourly capacity to be less than the sum of the Network Users’ hourly Confirmed Quantities and shall result in a revision of the hourly Confirmed Quantities on the Installation Point “QC” .

-In case of a Quality Conversion Constraint, the TSO shall:
+In case of a Quality Conversion to H Constraint, the TSO shall:

-Apply a constraint on the related Installation Point (“QC” or “H2-IN”) that limits the total hourly Confirmed Quantities of the affected Network Users,
+Apply a constraint on the Installation Point “QC” that limits the total hourly Confirmed Quantities of the affected Network Users,

-Use its reasonable endeavours to give timely notice to the Network Users, of the Quality Conversion Constraint by sending a “TSO’s Constraint Notice” by email to the Network Users specifying the Constraint Start Period, the Constraint End Period, the name of the Installation Point and the remaining capacity,
+Use its reasonable endeavours to give timely notice to the Network Users, of the Quality Conversion to H Constraint by sending a “TSO’s Constraint Notice” by email to the Network Users specifying the Constraint Start Period, the Constraint End Period, the name of the Installation Point and the remaining capacity,